These playful leviathans are the musicians of the sea.

 #Behaviour and Reproduction

-Humpback Whales have elaborate courtship rituals, which take place in the winter.
+Humpback whales have elaborate courtship rituals, which take place in the winter.
 Males form competing groups around females they want to mate with.
-They compete by song, breaching, charging, sparring, tail- and fin-slapping, and elaborately moving.
-As males are unsuccessful, they leave the group.
-Female humpback whales breed every 2 to 3 years and have more than one male partner over their lifetimes.
-Humpback whales have hybridized with other whale species, such as blue whales.
+They compete by song, breaching, charging, sparring and slapping their tail and fins.
+If males are unsuccessful, they leave the group.
+Female humpback whales breed every two to three years and have more than one male partner over their lifetimes.